mattattui/site-builder/README.md

 variables that will be passed to the template.
 Look at content/markdown-example.md for a simple example.

-You may use Markdown content with Twig or PHP templates, it's not fussy.
+You may use Markdown content with Twig or PHP templates; it's not fussy.

 Notes